Student life and mental health

-There are many decisions to make before the studying begins that could have an impact on how enjoyable and worthwhile you find your course.
+There are many decisions to make before your studies begin.
+These could have an impact on how enjoyable and worthwhile you find your course.

 You are likely to face decisions such as: what subject to study, what type of course to take, and where?
-UCAS can help you explore some of your options.
+The Universities and Colleges Admissions Service (UCAS) can help you explore some of your options.

-It can also be worth attending open days to get a better insight into the subject, what teaching methods are used and to get a feel for the place of study.
-Open days tend to run throughout the year but it is worth checking the calendars of a few colleges or universities that you are interested in, as you may need to register for a place in advance.
+Going to open days might help you to get a better insight into the subject and what teaching methods the university or college uses.
+You can also get a feel for the place of study.
+Open days tend to run throughout the year.
+It’s worth checking the calendars of a few colleges or universities that you are interested in.
+You may need to register for a place in advance.

-Whether to study close to home, to commute or to move somewhere new is another decision that you are likely to face when thinking about starting a new course.
+Whether to study close to home, to commute or to move somewhere new is another decision that you are likely to face.
 Check out Student Minds' Transitions guide for some helpful advice on this.

 It may be that you decide university is not the right option for you.
-For information on the alternatives that may be better suited to you, take a look at the Not Going To Uni guide.
+For information on the alternatives that may suit you better, take a look at the Not Going To Uni guide.

 If you're currently receiving treatment for a mental health problem and you register with a new GP, the support you get may change.
-You may have new assessments and your new GP or Community Mental Health Team (CMHT) may advise on a new treatment plan.
+Your new GP or Community Mental Health Team (CHMT) may, or may not, do a new assessment.
+They might advise on a new treatment plan, or they may continue with your current treatment.
 The NHS has more information about registering with a new GP as a student.

 To minimise the disruption, it can help to plan early - even as soon as you've chosen a course or accepted a place.
 Talk to your current GP or CMHT about:

-- the move and the implications for your treatment
+- The move and what this might mean for your treatment

-- how your medical notes will be transferred and what they can do to ensure that your new GP understands your medical needs
+- What they can do to ensure that your new GP understands your medical needs

-- reviewing any medication you are taking that may affect your studying
+- Reviewing any medication you're taking that may affect your studying

-- write a summary letter about your medical history for your new GP.
+- Writing a summary letter about your medical history for your new GP

-The University Mental Health Advisers Network (UMHAN) are a network of mental health specialists working in the Higher/Further education sector and can provide more information on telling your institution about a diagnosed mental health problem, and what protection you have.
+You might also be considering if, how and when to tell your place of study about your mental health problem.
+The University Mental Health Advisers Network (UMHAN) is a network of mental health specialists working in higher and further education.
+Its website has information about telling your place of study and what protection you have.

 I try to be sensible with my spending where possible – I always ensure I can afford to eat well and leave enough to treat myself from time to time.

-Regardless of your situation, it can be useful to create a weekly or termly budget plan to help you keep track of your incomings and outgoings.
-Pick a method that you will find easy to use such as an app or spreadsheet - there are lots of templates online available for use.
+Regardless of your situation, it can be useful to create a weekly or termly budget plan.
+This can help you keep track of your incomings and outgoings.
+Pick a method that you will find easy to use such as an app or spreadsheet.
+There are lots of templates online you could use.

 I do part-time university with the Open University, so I have a full-time job alongside.
 It helps a lot.

-You may be returning to education after a break or continuing on from school or college.
-Whatever your situation, you may find that you have more responsibility for your own study than you have been used to.
+You may be returning to education after a break or continuing your studies straight from school or college.
+Whatever your situation, you may find that you have more responsibility for your own study than you've been used to.
 This can provide flexibility in how you structure your day, but getting used to planning your own schedule can be a challenge.

 I try to take a step back and assess my workload, write a list and take it one step at a time.